Skip to main content

 Textellent provides built-in tools for automated drip campaigns and text workflows that enable businesses to keep their audience engaged.
 You can set up sequences that trigger texts based on customer actions or schedules that engage customers over time.

-This kind of sophisticated campaign automation would require custom coding or other solutions if using Twilio, whereas Textellent gives it to you out of the box.
+This kind of campaign automation would require custom coding or other solutions if using Twilio, whereas Textellent gives it to you out of the box.

 Personalized SMS Services